erenfn/guidel-assignment/README.md

 - **Interactive Map**: Zoom in/out of the map and move around to view restaurants in different areas.
 - **Search Button**: Refreshes the nearby restaurants based on the current center of the map.
 - **Zoom Controls**: Custom zoom-in and zoom-out buttons to control the map's zoom level.
-- **Dynamic Markers**: Displays markers for restaurants that include the name and location.
+- **Dynamic Markers**: Displays markers for restaurants that include the name, location, and image.

 ## Requirements